 Here’s how to spend a perfect day in this charming Midwestern city.

-Tour The Truman Sites
+Harry S. Truman Sites

 To borrow what was perhaps Truman’s most famous phrase, Independence is where the buck stopped.
 Harry grew up in Independence as the son of a farmer, first met his future wife Bess at the age of six in church, and got his start in politics at the Jackson County Courthouse as a judge before eventually ascending to our country’s highest office.
 Truman’s presidency was certainly eventful, including the end of World War II, the start of the Cold War, as well as the beginning of the war in Korea.
 After his time in Washington, Truman returned to Independence, where he lived out the remainder of his life, eschewing big circuit speeches and largely staying out of the post-presidential spotlight.